wavefrontHQ/docs/pages/doc/csp_server_to_server_apps.md

 * A server-to-server app can be used in multiple organizations.
 The owner of a server-to-server app is the organization in which it was created.

 ## How Server-to-Server Apps Work

+{% include note.html content="To manage server to server apps, you must be hold either the VMware Cloud **Organization Owner** role or the VMware Cloud **Developer** additional role.
+See [What organization roles are available in VMware Cloud Services](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-C11D3AAC-267C-4F16-A0E3-3EDF286EBE53.html) in the VMware Cloud services documentation." %}

 If you build an application or tool that manages proxies or ingests data, then that tool must authenticate to the Operations for Applications REST API.
 Here's how it works: